milmillin/knit-simulation/README.md

 ## Dependencies and First-Time Setup

 The only dependencies are stl, eigen, [libigl](http://libigl.github.io/libigl/) and the dependencies of the `igl::opengl::glfw::Viewer`.
+An optional dependency is [Easy Profiler](https://github.com/yse/easy_profiler).

 For now, we also require [glm](https://github.com/g-truc/glm).